Peace and Conflict Resolution (S-L)*

 Social Movements and Social Change

 Examines the role of organized social movements in promoting social change.
 Considers theories of social movements, along with an analysis of their life cycles.
 Examples include: environmentalism in the US and elsewhere; ethno-regional movements in Europe, North America, and South Africa; sub-cultural movements, e.g., the pro-choice and anti-abortion movements.
 Offered Selectively.
-Prerequisite: Any one of the following: SPS 101, PS 101; or permission.
+Prerequisite: Any one of the following: SPS 101 (deleted course offered prior to FA16), PS 101; or permission.
 Group: II.

-Practice of Social Science Research Methods (4 CREDITS)
+Practice of Social Science Research Methods (5 credits) (S-L)*

 This course is a capstone seminar for the B.A. in social and political systems.
 Students actively engage in the current debates and research related to the social and political studies program.
 Each year the substantive focus of the course varies, but may include topics such as immigration, welfare reform, or the relationship between democracy and violence.
 The course involves a significant independent research project that contributes to the student’s College portfolio.
 Fall.
 Prerequisite: Senior status.
 Group: II.